Infertility in Men

 Treatment depends on what is causing the condition.
 Treatments can be costly and lengthy.
 They often are not covered by insurance.

 - Changing the timing of sexual activity

 - Avoiding excessive heat, like steam rooms and saunas

 - Avoiding tobacco, marijuana and excessive alcohol use

 Ask you doctor if a daily antioxidant supplement may help.

-If you have a hormonal imbalance, your doctor may prescribe medication.
-Clomiphene citrate (Clomid, Serophene), for example, is an anti-estrogen drug.
+Your doctor may prescribe medication if you have a hormonal imbalance.
 In combination with vitamin E, it may help increase sperm count and improve sperm movement.

 Surgery for Infertility

 Surgery can help conditions like varicocele that can affect fertility.
 Treatment of a varicocele does not always restore fertility.

 Surgery may also be done to reverse a vasectomy.
 This reversal is not always successful.